lkw159159/CV/content/authors/admin/_index.md

 ## About Me

-Kiwook Lee is a Ph.D Candidate of Integrate Biotechnology Department at the [RNA-based Precision Medicine Lab](https://sites.google.com/view/lab-rpm/home?authuser=0), SKKU.
+Ki Wook Lee is a Ph.D Candidate of Integrate Biotechnology Department at the [RNA-based Precision Medicine Lab](https://sites.google.com/view/lab-rpm/home?authuser=0), SKKU.
 His research interests include application of the platform of AI-based Transcriptomics, including cell-free transcriptomics and application of